top of page

 "Who are we, we are who?"

-Afrojesters are characters that function as philosophical jesters, reflecting our collective human experience.
+Afrojesters are characters (or caricatures) that function as philosophical jesters, reflecting our collective human experience.

 They portray every facet of who we are, the good, the bad, the ugly, the beautiful, the chaotic, and the emotional, expressed through a playful, colorful, exaggerated, and surreal visual language.